Creating Your First Projection

 Select Add Expense and then fill out the row for each expense.
 You can find further details on the data entry for Additional Expenses here.

-- 5
+5

-Enter Income
+Enter Incomes

 The Employment Income row will be pre-populated for you and all you need to do is enter the annual Amount, and adjust the Indexing if desired.
-If the From Age is blank, the income will apply starting in the first year of the projections.
+If the From Age is blank, the income will apply starting in the first year of the projection.

 You can fine-tune the dates by selecting the settings icon in the From Age and To Age cells.